nikodunk/blog/content/startup-updates-6.md

 * Lease conversion revenue: $0

 # Product:
-* Added weekly deals with ev-vin.blogspot.com data
+* Added weekly LEASE deals scraped from ev-vin.blogspot.com data
 * Doing background research myself once received requests.
+As this was not converting once I'd done the research:
-* Added deposit and digital paperwork as proxy between dealer ("price security/no haggle proxy")
+* Added up-front deposit.
+When the requests stopped added more value – electrade can do paperwork digitally for dealer, and act as a proxy between dealer and user ("price security/no stressful negotiations")

 # Experiments/Hypothesis run:
-* ### Problem: Not installing app (acquisition).
-Attempts to solve:
+* ### **Problem: Not installing app (acquisition).
+Attempts to solve:**
 	* Free ASO worked on.
 Ran many experiments but managed to score top 10 with "lease car" and "electric vehicles".
 		* **Results:** increased from non-ranked to top 20 in "Electric Vehicles" and "Lease Car".
 Impressions 7X.
 Installs flat.
 	* Free DM Reddit (manual) /r/electricvehicles and /r/teslamotors